nephio-experimental/tko/INSTALL.md

 virtual machine and run the tests (see [testing](#testing) below).

-The internal web server port is mapped to your host at port 60051, so you can access the web UI at [http://localhost:60051/](http://localhost:60051/).
+The internal web server port is mapped to your host at port 60051, so you can access the web dashboard at [http://localhost:60051/](http://localhost:60051/).

-You can run `vagrant ssh` and then `cd /vagrant` to gain access to the environment.
+You can run `vagrant ssh` and then `cd /vagrant` to gain access to the dev environment.
 We also provide a script to run commands on the virtual machine from the host.
 Examples:

     scripts/vagrant tko template list
+    scripts/vagrant tko dashboard
     scripts/vagrant kubectl get pods --all-namespaces --context=kind-edge1
     scripts/vagrant scripts/test

 If you have `tko` installed on the host, you can also run the client there.
-The API gRPC port is mapped to the host at port 60050, so you need to point to it explicitly:
+The API gRPC port is mapped to the host as 60050, so you need to point to it explicitly:

-    tko plugin list --grpc-port=60050
+    tko plugin dashboard --grpc-port=60050

 Continue to [user guide](USAGE.md).